simo23/tinyYOLOv2/README.md

-#### How to use the binary weights file ( Only if you want to use it in another projects, here it is already done )
+#### How to use the binary weights file ( Only if you want to use it in other projects, here it is already done )

 I've been struggling on understanding how the binary weights file was written.
 I hope to save you some time by explaining how I imported the weights into a Tensorflow network: